Coldmooon/parallel.datacollector/README.md

 2. Install [kwhat/libuiohook](https://github.com/kwhat/libuiohook) for global keyboard events.
 You can also choose other global keyboard libraries as well.
 Just write your own codes in the `hotkeys()` function.
 3. type `cmake .`, then type `make` to compile.

+The project uses C++17 \<filesystem\> to process files and directories, which requires gcc version is greater than 8.0.
+Other objects can be compiled in C++11.

 ## Use

 First, connect cameras to PC, e.g., the A200 camera.